lindermanlab/S5/README.md

 # S5: Simplified State Space Layers for Sequence Modeling

+## Important Note:
+This repository is in the process of getting updated to match the results in the most recent paper revision.
+Stay tuned!!

 ## Overview
 This repository provides the official implementation and experiments for the
 paper: Simplified State Space Layers for Sequence Modeling.
 The preprint is available [here](https://arxiv.org/abs/2208.04933).